CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/index.rst

 ..
    There are options to view the aggregated files for both the candidate and history files, with a similar interface as was shown in step 3.
 In addition, a single plot of the combined candidate and history files can be viewed.
 In this plot the  points represent the candidate locations and points of already collected data from the history file are shown in different colors.

-6. Once the data have been verified as the desired set to be used for the design construction, then click on the **Analyze** button at the bottom right corner of the **Ensemble Aggregation** window.
+6. Once the data have been verified as the desired set to be used for the design construction, then click on the **Uniform Space Filling** button at the bottom right corner of the **Ensemble Aggregation** window.
 This opens the second SDOE window, which allows for specific design choices to be made.

 .. figure:: figs/5_second_window.png
    :alt: SDOE second window